abtorres/friend-finder/requirements/01-business-requirements.md

 ## MVP

 -   User can create account
--   User will be guided through onboarding process to educate about product and encourage retention
+-   User will be guided through onboarding process
+    -   educate about product
+    -   encourage retention
 -   User will take survey for matching purposes
 -   User can view other users and see match score
 -   User can match with/move on from other users